vrsce/Belly-tagz/README.md

 - Cannot retrieve screen size for laptops

-- Get-PhysicalDisk portion also returns external drive Trying to isolate by number field is ineffective.
+- Get-PhysicalDisk portion also returns external drive. <br>
+  Trying to isolate by number field is ineffective.
 Does not appear to be integer or string data-type

 - Internet info returns pre-made string as per aci standards, not sure if this can be avoided